KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 >Open a terminal window in VS Code by navigating to **View** :fas fa-long-arrow-alt-right: **Terminal**.
 >Read more about [VS Code's Integrated Terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).

 Let's run the application.
 We use Angular CLI to serve the webpage so we can view it locally.
-Run the following code in VS Code's terminal:
+Run the following code in VS Code's terminal to serve the app:

 {% codeblock copy %}terminal{% codeblock %}
 ```sh
 ng serve
 ```

 In Google Chrome, navigate to [http://localhost:4200](http://localhost:4200) to see your working (basic) app.
-Angular scaffolds a basic webpage with links to their documentation and help to continue building the app that looks something like this except you'll see the title of your app in the top banner:
+Angular scaffolds a basic webpage with links to their documentation and help to continue building the app that looks something like this except you'll see the title of your app in the top banner next to the rocket icon:

 ![Angular basic scaffolded app](https://angular.io/generated/images/guide/setup-local/app-works.png)